Can You Trade Stocks Without SSN?

 How to Trade Stocks Without a SSN: Method #5

-It’s also possible to apply for a Social Security Number at the same time you submit an application for an immigrant visa with the U.S. Department of State.
+It’s also possible to apply for an SSN at the same time you apply for an immigrant visa through the U.S. Department of State.

 Open Charles Schwab Account